dmorab89/dmorab89/README.md

 # 🚀 About Me

-- 🎓 Technical Degree in Web Development
-- 📚 Bachelor's Degree in Data Science Engineering
+Junior Web Developer with a Technical Degree in Web Development.
+Currently pursuing a Bachelor's Degree in Data Science Engineering at Universidad Fidélitas.
-- 🌱 Currently learning **React**
-- 💻 Interested in Front-End and Full Stack Development
-- 🎯 Open to internship and junior developer opportunities

----
+I'm focused on building responsive web applications, expanding my technical skills, and gaining practical experience through real-world projects.

 # 💻 Languages